micki362/Subtitle-Extractor/README.md

 In the app, click the **OCR Settings...** button.

-### 3\.
-Configure the Dialog
+### 3. Configure the Dialog

 *   **Enable OCR Droid**: Check this box to activate the OCR functionality.
+*   **OCR Preset**: To simplify setup, you can select a preset for a known tool (e.g., "Subtitle Edit").
+This will automatically fill the command template for you.
+You will still need to use the **Browse...** button to locate the tool's executable on your system.
-*   **OCR Droid Protocol (Command Template)**: This is the most important part.
-You must provide the command that the app will use to run your OCR tool.
+*   **OCR Droid Protocol (Command Template)**: If you use a custom tool or need to modify the command, you can edit this field directly.
 Use the following placeholders which the app will replace for each subtitle stream:
-    *   {INPUT\_FILE\_PATH}: The full path to the temporary image subtitle file (e.g., a .sup or .sub file).
+    *   {INPUT_FILE_PATH}: The full path to the temporary image subtitle file (e.g., a .sup or .sub file).
-    *   {OUTPUT\_SRT\_PATH}: The full path where the final .srt file should be saved.
+    *   {OUTPUT_SRT_PATH}: The full path where the final .srt file should be saved.
-    *   {LANG\_3\_CODE}: The 3-letter language code of the stream (e.g., eng, fre).
+    *   {LANG_3_CODE}: The 3-letter language code of the stream (e.g., eng, fre).
 Note: Your OCR tool must support a language switch for this to be effective.
 *   **Default Language**: The 3-letter code to use if a subtitle stream has no language metadata.

 ### 4\.
 Example Command Template (for Subtitle Edit)